Free shipping (+info)

 Free Shipping

-The Red Family is a collection of new, exotic and beautiful varieties of red-flowered marijuana.
-What most attracts the attention to this collection is the astonishing beauty of the plants.
-When the buds reach maturity they show redpurple and even bluish tones.
+The Red Family, also known as purple seeds, is a collection of new, exotic, and stunning red-flowered cannabis strains.
+The most striking feature of this collection is the extraordinary beauty of these plants.
+When the buds reach maturity, they display hues of red, purple, and even bluish tones.

 Read more